OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 |

-The input field **Number of public IPs to get** determines how many IPs will be made available to the edge cluster.
+The input field **Number of public IPs to get** determines how many public IPs will be made available to the edge cluster.
 Make sure to set this number to at least ``2``.

-.. important:: Make sure to specify at least two IPs for the edge cluster, or you will not be able to deploy VMs or Kubernetes on the cluster.
+.. important:: Make sure to specify at least two public IPs for the edge cluster, or you will not be able to deploy VMs or Kubernetes on the cluster.

 You can leave the other values at their defaults: